European Chemist

-The title EurChem is post-nominal, i.e. it is placed after the name such as academic degrees.
-The ECRB maintains also a Register of European Chemists.
-The title is equivalent to the national chartered status, e.g. the title Chartered Chemist in the United Kingdom.
+The title EurChem is a post-nominal, placed after the name like academic degrees.
+It is equivalent to national chartered status, e.g. the title Chartered Chemist in the United Kingdom.
+The ECRB maintains a Register of European Chemists.

-Recognition of the qualification and title are generally not specifically incorporated into national law, however in the United Kingdom the Privy Council has approved the use of the title; however in all cases approval is only after peer review by the appropriate national chemical society, in addition the EU Directive 89/48/EEC generally exempts a bearer from additional examination in the Union.
+Recognition of the qualification and title are generally not specifically incorporated into national law, but in the United Kingdom the Privy Council has approved the use of the title.
+However, approval is generally only after peer review by the appropriate national chemical society under the EU Directive 89/48/EEC, which exempts a bearer from additional examination in the Union.